SunnySparks/Ruby-capstone/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
+Any feedback is appreciated

 Feel free to check the [issues page](issues/).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project, this will help me grow as a developer!

 ## 📝 License